michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

     fee_period  TSTZRANGE NOT NULL,
     fee_value   NUMERIC NOT NULL,
     volume_unit    TEXT NOT NULL,
-    CONSTRAINT pk_electricityfeesabs PRIMARY KEY (trade_type, fee_name, fee_period),
+    CONSTRAINT pk_electricityfeesvolrel PRIMARY KEY (trade_type, fee_name, fee_period),
-    CONSTRAINT xc_electricityfeesabs_unique EXCLUDE USING gist (trade_type WITH =, fee_name WITH =, fee_period WITH &&)
+    CONSTRAINT xc_electricityfeesvolrel_unique EXCLUDE USING gist (trade_type WITH =, fee_name WITH =, fee_period WITH &&),
-);
+    CONSTRAINT ck_electricityfeesvolrel_tradetype CHECK (trade_type IN ('sale', 'purchase')) );

-COMMENT ON TABLE ltss_energy_ote2.electricity_prices IS 'Net values of prices contributing to the electric energy costs';
+COMMENT ON TABLE ltss_energy_ote2.electricity_prices IS 'Net prices for an energy volume';

-COMMENT ON TABLE ltss_energy_ote2.electricity_fees_pricerel IS 'Taxes of fees list, to be deducted from the net value';
+COMMENT ON TABLE ltss_energy_ote2.electricity_fees_pricerel IS 'Fees to be calculated from the net value of energy volume';

-COMMENT ON TABLE ltss_energy_ote2.electricity_fees_volrel IS 'Fees as absolute value deducted from a unit of energy';
+COMMENT ON TABLE ltss_energy_ote2.electricity_fees_volrel IS 'Fees to be calculated for volume of energy';

 GRANT USAGE ON SCHEMA ltss_energy_ote2 TO public;
 GRANT SELECT ON TABLE ltss_energy_ote2.electricity_fees_volrel, ltss_energy_ote2.electricity_fees_pricerel, ltss_energy_ote2.electricity_prices TO public;
 ```

-The structure of `electricity_prices` table has been discussed already.
-The main change is, that we agreed to store net values only here.
-On top of that, while there is no constraint proposed, I suggest to stick with 'purchase' and 'sale' values for the `trade_type`.
-If different, it has to be reflected in code presented later.
+The structure of `electricity_prices` table has been discussed previously.
+The main change is, that now it will carry net prices ony.
+On top of that, trade_type (previously price_type) is locked to two possible values: 'purchase' and 'sale', It's because the rest of code depends on them.
+From various methods how to limit possible values I have chosen check constraint as most flexible in case of need to adsjust them.
-Also `energy` as a value of `price_name` will be used multiple times later on.
-It represents a price of energy, in contrary to other prices like distribution.
+This constraint will be applied to other tables as well.

+Also I suggest to allocate an `energy` name to describe pure electric energy price (ie spot price).
+This name is also often used in the code presented later.
+Other entries like distribution....
+OMG F***

 Fees deserves more detailed description.
 There are two kind of prices supported